garrandall/popular-music-data/tracks/must-be-love-the-james-gang.md

 Must be love, must be love
-Woahh, oohhh, must be love
+Woah, oh, must be love

 Now I enjoy the time I spent
 A-livin' alone